 - led the DACA-DAPA coalition with a range of partners;

-· Was instrumental in implementing the first ever language access programs for Indian American voters.
+- advocated for the implementation of the first ever language access programs for Indian American voters; and

-Additionally, SAAPRI has published several reports ranging from civic engagement to voter trends.
+- published several reports ranging from civic engagement to voter trends

 Reema Kapur, SAAPRI’s incoming Executive Director, and Ami will work together as co-Executive Directors during the month of June in transition as Reema takes over the reins of SAAPRI in July.

-In her new role, Reema looks forward to meaningful community engagement including strong partnerships with community organizations, community leaders and members of the South Asian community.
+In her new role, Reema looks forward to meaningful community engagement including strong partnerships with community organizations, community leaders, and South Asian community members.